sutaking/sdb.js/README.md

 # Sdb.js

+Based on Tizen WebApp SDB Command Line Devtools.
+You can use these npm package to install/uninstall your app by javascirpt.

+Sdb.js support .wgt & .tpk Tizen App.

-Base on Tizen WebApp SDB Command Line Devtools.
-You need open ssh server on your tv or emulator first.
-If not, sdb.js can not work.
+Sdb.js only support network connect, not support serial connect.
+So you need open ssh server on your tv or emulator first.
+If not, Sdb.js can not work.

 ## Installation